-Applicants to this programme should normally hold an undergraduate BA (Hons) degree in English Literature, or a related subject, demonstrating high achievement in elements relevant to the proposed research or equivalent experience.
-They should also, in their applications, outline the area in which they wish to specialise.
+Applicants to this programme should normally hold an undergraduate BA (Hons) degree in English Literature or a related subject, demonstrating high achievement in elements relevant to the proposed research, or equivalent experience.
+Your application should also outline the area in which you wish to specialise.

 Months of entry

 Our English Literature MA offers the opportunity to pursue English literary studies at an advanced level.
 Here you will be able to develop the skills and knowledge required for textual, theoretical and historical analysis in the your chosen field while participating fully in a vibrant research environment of published writers and researchers.